-To avoid fytotoxicity to the new apple plantation, spring application is dissuaded, though there have been successfull treatments in febrary and march.
+To avoid phytotoxicity to the new apple plantation, spring application is dissuaded, though there have been successful treatments in Febrary and March.
 In cases of doubt, the growers are recommended to apply the 'Lepidium' test.
 When seeds of Lepidium sativum are brought together with a soil sample in a closed container, seeds will not germinate if traces of CP are present.